 This scarf is dedicated to music, to the organ to be exact.

 Both the huge organ, found in churches and cathedrals and the hand held, perhaps less grand type, the kind that filled the streets of Europe in days past, are both represented and given proper credit in this scarf.

-I would personally like to say “Thank You, Monsieur Faconnet for bringing us this gorgeous scarf, which I for one appreciate and adore!
+I would personally like to say “Thank You, Madame Faconnet for bringing us this gorgeous scarf, which I for one appreciate and adore!

 Merci, Madame Faconnet!

-Other fabulous scarves by Monsieur Faconnet can be admired in greater detail on our flickr page, just follow the links: Astrologie / Dies et Hore, La Cle des Champs, Daimyo Princes du Soleil Levant, Courbettes et Cabrioles
+Other fabulous scarves by Françoise Faconnet can be admired in greater detail on our flickr page, just follow the links: Astrologie / Dies et Hore, La Cle des Champs, Daimyo Princes du Soleil Levant, Courbettes et Cabrioles